Goalsum/TataruBook/docs/commands.md

 ## import

-Batch import (add) a batch of records from a csv file into a specified table, records that already exist in the table are not affected.
+Batch import (add) a batch of records from a CSV file into a specified table, records that already exist in the table are not affected.

 **Command Format**: